AnnaxGrace/MealPlanner/README.md

 * Upload images in tablets and phones from images apps
 * Ability to update your dietary restrictions and photo from Table page
 * User chooses what time each "meal time" is - right now breakfast ends at 9:00 and lunch ends at 15:00
+* Garden also keeps track of when to water your plants

 ## Developers